CDCgov/childhood-immunization-demand-calculator/README.md

   - Interpolate weekly birth counts from monthly counts (see `script/preprocess.py`).
     - _N.B._: NCHS does not make births by exact date available for analysis, not even to CDC employees.
 - Weight by age: Use R packages `childsds` and `anthro`, via the R script `scripts/pct_heavier_by_age.R`.
-- Assume population attributes are statistically independent (e.g., if 80% of children are willing, and 20% of patients delay immunization by 8 weeks after eligibility, then 64% of each cohort are immunized at birth and 16% are immunized 8 weeks later, and 20% are not immunized).
+- Assume population attributes are statistically independent (e.g., if 80% of children will uptake, and 20% of patients delay immunization by 8 weeks after eligibility, then 64% of each cohort are immunized at birth and 16% are immunized 8 weeks later, and 20% are not immunized).
 - Ignore maternal RSV vaccination.
 - Do not includes territories/FASs.
 - Do not model the relationship between patients' demand for treatment, providers' demand for shipments of drug, and manufacturers' shipping timelines.